Fate-Grand-Automata/FGA/.github/ISSUE_TEMPLATE/bug_report.md

 If an error occurred, you can find the message by expanding the app's notification.
 It is recommended that you atleast add one screenshot of FGO running on your device.

+**Video**
+If relevant, include a video of the script running on your device with `Debug mode` ON (recording functionality is available within the app in `More options`).

 **Device Info (please fill atleast 'Device model'):**
  - Device model: [e.g. Xiaomi Redmi 4]
  - Screen size: [e.g. 1280x720]